 Have you ever seen a huge tree growing in a small space and noticed that it has been pruned way back more than once to keep it within the boundaries of it's physical environment?
 Does the tree look healthy and happy?
 Is it flourishing or suffering?
 Do you think this was good planning and is anyone paying attention to the feedback from the tree?

-In regards to less work and appropriate activity, arrange your garden in a logical way to reduce excess walking, trips back and forth, and unnecessary work.
-For example, if every day you take your compost out, care for your chickens, and harvest a small salad, your garden could be arranged so that you stop by your chicken coop with your compost bucket, feed the chickens any appropriate scraps, dump any remaining compost in your compost bin, and harvest your salad from your garden that's located along the path back to your kitchen.
+Arrange your garden in a logical way to reduce excess walking, trips back and forth, and unnecessary work.
+For example, if every day you take your compost out, care for your chickens, and harvest a small salad, your garden could be arranged so that you stop by your chicken coop with your compost bucket, feed the chickens any scraps, dump the remaining compost in your compost bin, and harvest your salad from your garden that's located along the path back to your kitchen.

 5 - Use and Value Renewable Resources and Services